HydnumRepandum/VacSim/README.md

 ```python
 !python src/driver.py 1 --warmup_days 1 --run_days 1 --model_type google/gemma-3-270m --news_path data/news/COVID-news-total-k=10000.pkl --network_str data/social_network-num=100-incl=neutral.pkl --profile_path data/profiles-num=100-incl=neutral.pkl --temperature 0.7
 ```

-No API keys are required when running with Gemma; the model weights are downloaded and used locally via `transformers`.

 ## Codebase Overview
 The main entry file of this repo is `driver.py`, which creates an `EvalSuite` object that conducts evaluations for the multi-agent system.
 Each `EvalSuite` (see implementations in `utils/eval_suite.py`) will analyze according to the `eval_mode` you input in: